remarkjs/remark-normalize-headings/readme.md

 #### `unified().use(remarkNormalizeHeadings)`

-Make sure that there is only one top-level heading in a document by adjusting heading depths accordingly.
+Plugin to make sure there is a single top level heading in a document by adjusting heading ranks accordingly.
+There are no options.

+## Types

+This package is fully typed with [TypeScript][].
+There are no extra exported types.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

+This plugin works with `unified` version 2+ and `remark` version 3+.

 ## Security